Georgetown Fall PF Online PF and LD

 Tricks – 4

 DA’s are very strongly recommended.
 I love policy debate and would love to keep loving it.
 Please have a good internal link story.
-This means it needs to make sense !!!, 3 cards usually don’t cut it on a DA, but it can for some.
-If your 1n doesn't make any sense ill most likely err aff on the i/l story, sorry not sorry.
-The less you have to explain on the thesis level, the more time you get to explain the link/internal link story, the better the 2nc is, the better way to my ballot.
+This means it needs to make sense !!!
+3 cards usually don’t cut it on a DA, but it can for some.
+If your 1n doesn't make any sense I’ll most likely err aff on the link and internal link story; sorry not sorry.
+The less you need to explain on the thesis level, the more time you get to explain the link/internal link story, the better the 2nc is, the better way to my ballot.

 Along with DA's counterplans are a great position and I love to see them.
 Competition is important, but not always required.
 I am a sucker for a good consult or adv CP.
 Please have NB to the CP, if I can’t figure out what that is by the end of the 1nc then your probs not going to be winning the CP.
 Judge kicking is silly, I'm not doing that work for you, if you don't think you're winning the perm debate then you probs aren't.
 Condo is good.
-Perf con is bad, but competing worlds is good.
+Perf con is bad, but competing worlds is probs good.
+I’m not to policy about uncarded/multi plank CP’s as they can be strategic and great proof of strong critical thinking.

 The more I judge LD the more I realize how much I like FW debates.
 I think FW is a very important tool for you to win your impacts.
 For me to evaluate your offense you need to be winning some level of the framing debate.
 I think a lot of debaters forget this then get mad when I don’t vote for them.

-EL-OH-EL.
+LOL.
 I do not understand phil to the capacity to evaluate high level phil v phil debates.
 For these kinds of debates, a good overview is greatly appreciated.
-I am most familiar with Kant, Maslow, and Korsgaard.
+I am most familiar with Kant, Maslow, and Korsgaard (the usual).

 I'm comfortable with K debate.
 Feel free to read them on aff or neg, but don't get silly with them and engage with the arguments the other team is making.
-If you're reading an identity-based argument please be of that identity, if not I will be very skeptical of your argument.
+I love identity K debate (it provides great discourse that isn't talked about critically) but if you're reading an identity-based argument please be of that identity, if not I will be very skeptical of your argument.

 I will NOT vote on nonblack afro-pess.